-a.
-R&D institutions are obliged to enter into a Collaborative Research Agreement with content provided by JST.
+a. research institutions are obliged to enter into a Collaborative Research Agreement with content provided by JST.
 They are also required to properly implement their R&D in accordance with the Collaborative Research Agreement, administrative manuals, and R&D plan.
-The R&D institution shall not be permitted to perform R&D if it cannot enter into a Collaborative Research Agreement with JST, or it is determined that it cannot suitably perform the R&D in question.
+The research institution shall not be permitted to perform R&D if it cannot enter into a Collaborative Research Agreement with JST, or it is determined that it cannot suitably perform the R&D in question.